-Here, $\bm \alpha(\bm q)$, $\bm\beta(\bm q)$ and $\bm\gamma(\bm q)$ are operators that depend on the local curvature of the manifold.
+Here, $\tilde \rho(\bm q)$ is the probability density in the auxiliary flat space: the diagonal elements in real space of the density matrix, i.e. $\tilde\rho(\bm q) \dot = \tilde\rho(\bm q, \bm q)$. $\left<f(\bm q)\right>_{\tilde\rho}$ indicate an expected value of the diagonal operator $\hat f$ in the positions $\hat \bq$ on the auxiliary flat space, and $\bm \alpha(\bm q)$, $\bm\beta(\bm q)$ and $\bm\gamma(\bm q)$ are operators that depend only the local curvature of the manifold (the nonlinear transformation).
 Their explicit expression is reported in \appendixname~\ref{app:kinetic}.
-Indeed, in the case of a flat manifold, we recover $\bm \alpha = \bm \beta = 0$, $\gamma^i_{ab}(\bq) = \delta_{ab}$ and $\tilde K(\bq, \bq')$ matches the definition of the kinetic energy on a flat space (\eqname~\ref{eq:kin:classic}).
-Interestingly, the kinetic energy comprises a diagonal operator in the positions resembling a potential energy term, the $\boldsymbol{\alpha}(\bq)$, similar to the correlation potential defined within DFT.
-The second term, $\bm\beta(\bq)$, mixes momentum and position operators, generating a similar effect to a magnetic field.
-The last term is the classical kinetic energy transformed, where the position dependency of the $\gamma_{ab}^i(\bq)$, as well as the mixed second derivative, can be interpreted as the mass of particles acquiring a dependency on the space due to the curvature (more details in \appendixname~\ref{app:mass}).
+Indeed, in the case of a flat manifold, $\bm \alpha = \bm \beta = 0$, $\gamma_i^{ab}(\bq) = \delta_{ai}\delta_{bi}$, and we recover the kinetic energy of a flat space (\eqname~\ref{eq:kin:classic}).
+The complete kinetic energy on the curved manifold comprises a term (the first one) which represent the kinetic energy of the auxiliary flat space, where the masses are contracted with a vector that depends on the metric tensor: $\gamma_i^{ab}(\bq)$.
+This can be interpreted as a change in the mass of the particles due to the nonlinear transformations (see \appendixname~\ref{app:mass} for more details).
+Besides this term, the kinetic energy also includes a correction that is diagonal in position space, thus behaving like an effective potential energy.
+This extra term encodes the correlations introduced by the curved manifold, similarly to the exchange-correlation potential defined within DFT.
 Notably, \eqname~\eqref{eq:kin} differs from the equation presented in Ref.\cite{siciliano_beyond_2024}, as here we do not perform any hypothesis on the Gaussian shape of the auxiliary density matrix $\tilde\rho(\bq, \bq')$.
 This way, \eqname~\eqref{eq:kin} can also be applied to electrons, excited states, or any nonharmonic auxiliary Hamiltonian.